cliffeby/chgdetectionV001/README.md

 this.match.playerNames = [...this.match.playerNames, 'Chuck'];
 ```
 Another approach would be to use a service to retrieve the data object.
-In my case, the server data model uses a player id property to reference all player attributes.
+In my case, the server data model uses a player id property in match to reference all player attributes.
 Including playerNames in that model would add redundant data to the backend datastore or would create a complex angular service using Local Storage.

 Read more [here](https://itnext.io/dont-clone-back-end-models-in-angular-f7a749bdc1b0)